 Which Disney cruise ship is best?

-The best Disney cruise ship depends on your travel style, itinerary, and budget.
-Newer ships like Disney Wish, Disney Treasure, and Disney Destiny offer Disney’s latest design and experiences, while Disney Magic and Disney Wonder offer a more classic ship feel.
+The best Disney cruise ship depends on your travel style, itinerary, departure port, and budget.
+Newer ships like Disney Wish, Disney Treasure, and Disney Destiny offer newer design and experiences, while Disney Magic and Disney Wonder offer a more classic ship feel.

 Is Castaway Cay included on every Disney cruise?